 Peter Vahlefeld

-But museum officials insist that the main motivation behind this project is to foster dialogue, not to make profits.
+But museum officials insist that the main motivation behind this project is to foster dialogue,

 The canvas, a seemingly arbitrary assemblage of images, spins a multiplicity of possible readings.
 Peter Vahlefeld has emptied these images out of any possible meaning, through juxtaposition of pictorial ambiguity.
 Juxtaposed, spliced together, scanned, rescanned, photographed and re-photographed – these acts of continual reproduction distance the image even further from the subject it supposedly indexes.